basaldella/second-brexit/README.md

 ## License

 This repository is licensed with a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-Please attribute by linking back to this website.
+Please attribute by linking back to this website or to the [RPub page](http://rpubs.com/marco-basaldella/second-brexit).